quantify-os/quantify-scheduler/docs/tutorials/zhinst/T_verification_programs.md

 In {ref}`how to connect <sec-zhinst-how-to-connect>` we discuss how to set up the test setup, connect all the cables, and use quantify to connect to the hardware.
 In {ref}`how to configure <sec-zhinst-how-to-configure>` we discuss how to write a hardware configuration file that can be used to compile instructions for the Zurich Instruments hardware.
-In {ref}`verification programs <sec-zhinst-verification programs>` we go over how to write and compile several verification programs, how to verify that these are correct, and how to execute these on the physical hardware.
+In {ref}`verification programs <sec-zhinst-verification-programs>` we go over how to write and compile several verification programs, how to verify that these are correct, and how to execute these on the physical hardware.

 (sec-zhinst-how-to-connect)=